Hamas attacked Israel 1 month ago. Here's where things stand now

 Israel doesn't want to do it, Amidror said.

-"We don't want to take responsibility for two million Palestinians to rebuild Gaza," he said.
+"We don't want to take responsibility for 2 million Palestinians to rebuild Gaza," he said.

 Right now, there is no clear candidate on what entity or government could potentially take on such a monumental task.